LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android/README.md

 ### 13. Exception Handling

 This use case demonstrates different ways of handling exceptions using `try/catch` and `CoroutineExceptionHandler`.
 It also demonstrates when you should to use `supervisorScope{}`: In situations when you don't want a failing coroutine to cancel its sibling coroutines.
-In the use case the results of the successful responses are shown even tough one response wasn't successful.
+In one implementation of this use case, the results of the successful responses are shown even tough one response wasn't successful.

 [[code](app/src/main/java/com/lukaslechner/coroutineusecasesonandroid/usecases/coroutines/usecase13/ExceptionHandlingViewModel.kt)]